sgoeschl/presentations/javameetup/openapi/slides/openapi.md

 ## Design First - The Bad

 * Learning curve for developers
-  * Writing first OpenAPI spec is hard
+  * Writing the first OpenAPI spec is hard
-  * Having a good template helps
+  * Having good templates helps
 * Design & manual code can be out of sync
   * Code generation is (more or less) mandatory